MetaCell/scidash/README.md

 # navigate to scidash root folder
 make install-backend
 ```
-You would like to verify that all the packages have been correctly installed, to do that you can compare the output of the command "pip list" with the file requirements.txt that contains the list of all the packages required.
+If you'd like to verify that all the packages have been correctly installed you can compare the output of the command "pip list" with the file requirements.txt that contains the list of all the packages required.

 Once the backend installation is done we can move to the fronend installation:
 ```